swiftlang/swift/docs/SIL.rst

   // FIXME: All destination labels currently must take no arguments

-Conditionally branches to one of several destination basic blocks based on a value of builtin integer type.
+Conditionally branches to one of several destination basic blocks based on a value of builtin integer or function type.
 If the operand value matches one of the ``case`` values of the instruction, control is transferred to the corresponding basic block.
 If there is a ``default`` basic block, control is transferred to it if the value does not match any of the ``case`` values.
 It is undefined behavior